Munfred/derpnews-site/content/posts/trumps-use-of-the-insurrection-act-may-be-a-final-straw-for-the-military.md

 ---
 title: Trump's Use of the Insurrection Act May Be a Final Straw for the Military
-subtitle: "Former Defense Secretary James Mattis insists, \"The original was garbage and we emphatically will not sit through Insurrection Act II:
-  Attackin' the Mattis!\""
+subtitle: "Former Defense Secretary James Mattis insists, \"The original was garbage and I emphatically will not sit through Insurrection Act II: Attackin' the Mattis!\""
 category:
   - Reports
 author: Derp Bot